ghhhfq/HDiffPatch/README.md

 [![Build Status](https://travis-ci.org/sisong/HDiffPatch.svg?branch=master)](https://travis-ci.org/sisong/HDiffPatch)
 [![Build status](https://ci.appveyor.com/api/projects/status/t9ow8dft8lt898cv/branch/master?svg=true)](https://ci.appveyor.com/project/sisong/hdiffpatch/branch/master)

-a C\C++ library and command-line tools for binary data Diff & Patch; fast and create small delta/differential; support large files and directory(folder) and limit memory requires both diff & patch.
+a C\C++ library and command-line tools for Diff & Patch between binary files or directories(folder); cross-platform; fast and create small delta/differential; support large files and limit memory requires when diff & patch.

 ( update Android Apk?
 Jar or Zip file diff & patch? try [ApkDiffPatch](https://github.com/sisong/ApkDiffPatch)! )
 ( NOTE: This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
 To this library, a file is just as a stream of bytes; You can extend this library or use other tools. )